This information is current as of April 17, 2020. We will update it when new tax-related information is available.

 Depending on where you live, you may be able to file an extension to delay filing your state tax return.
 However, you may still have to pay a portion of any taxes you owe by April 15th, and interest may accrue on any unpaid amounts.

 And since many state tax returns use the adjusted gross income figures from your federal tax return to determine your taxable state income, you still may want to complete your federal taxes first and then import the federal information into your state tax return.
-That way you meet your state's April filing deadline while potentially putting off filing your federal tax return (and paying what you owe) until July.
+That way you can meet your state's April filing deadline while potentially putting off filing your federal tax return (and paying what you owe) until July.

 What about 2020 federal estimated taxes?